-The Caucasian shepherd is a large dog breed that is popular in Russia, Armenia, Azerbaijan, and Georgia.
+The Caucasian shepherd is a large dog breed popular in Russia, Armenia, Azerbaijan, and Georgia.
 It is extremely popular in Georgia.
 It’s also known as Caucasian Mountain Dog and Caucasian Ovcharka.
 The Caucasian Shepherd Dog has existed since ancient times.
-First official Show-Ring appearance outside the Caucasus was in the 1930s in Germany.
+The first official Show-Ring appearance outside the Caucasus was in the 1930s in Germany.
 The Caucasian shepherd has been recorded in the Foundation stock service since 1996.

 Use of Russian bear dog?

-The Russian dogs were used for centuries to protect properties from trespassers, guard livestock against large and small predators such as wolves and coyotes, and for many other duties
+The Russian dogs were used for centuries to protect trespassers’ properties, guard livestock against large and small predators such as wolves and coyotes, and for many other duties.

 - Caucasian Sheepdog